 Purpose

-To establish a corporate standard for identifying the nature of Cyber exposure on Markel policies (e.g. Affirmative, Excluded, Silent).
+To establish a corporate standard for identifying the nature of Cyber exposure on Markel insurance (reinsurer is out of scope at this time) policies (e.g. Affirmative, Excluded, Silent).
 Additionally, for those policies where Cyber exposure is Affirmative or Silent, to identify and standardize the minimum Cyber-related data required on policy and related claims.

 Prior to now, Cyber exposure, when identified, was captured and accumulated using a number of methods and processes, many of which were manual processes using spreadsheets and adhoc queries.
 Some of the exposure was purely an estimate based on assumptions which may or may not be true.
 Beginning in 2016, Markel Senior Leadership began requiring high-level cyber data.
 Soon after, reinsurers, regulators and rating agencies began requesting a level of data that was unavailable in any of our systems or processes.
 Recent research conducted by ISO has shown that the insurance marketplace has been writing more individible combinations of Cyber coverage and resulted in ISO creating a new Line of Business for Cyber.
-Feedback indicates a need for more detailed information to be collected statistically in order to indentify and segregate, for analysis, rate making, reporting, etc. the many variations of Cyber Coverage.
+Feedback indicates a need for more detailed information to be collected statistically in order to identify and segregate, for analysis, rate making, reporting, etc. the many variations of Cyber Coverage.

-The Markel Cyber Data Capture Standard is a compilation of requests for data coming from reinsurers, regulators, rating agencies, including ISO and Lloyds.
+The Markel Cyber Data Capture Standard is a compilation of requests for data coming from reinsurers, regulators, insurance rating agencies ( ISO and Lloyds) and credit rating agencies (Moody’s, S&P).

-Note: reference the (located on the MyMarkel Data Governance page) for definitions of terms/abbreviations.
+Note: reference the Corporate Business Glossary (located on the MyMarkel Data Governance page) for definitions of terms/abbreviations.

 Accountability / Responsibility

 Associates should use this Standard as a reference when developing new systems and processes.
 The data attributes below, where missing from current systems, must be implemented which will require a number of enhancements to our internal systems, processes and workflows.
+This document has been written from the perspective of Direct Insurance Only.
+Global Re requirements have not yet been analyzed, and therefore out of scope from this standard until further analysis of the Global Re cyber reporting requirements can be identified.

 This Standard has been established per the input of the Cyber Working Group, a number of Markel Associates representing reinsurance, actuarial, underwriting and claims who also reside on the Global Cyber Committee (GC3).
 Items highlighted in Green have been discussed with the working group.
 The DGC is responsible for reviewing and updating these Standards as described below.